reincas/YALIP/README.md

 The level index connects the measurement to specific calculated energy levels.
 Level names currently are for information only.
-It is not used by the algorithm, but may be verified to disentangle crossing levels in the future.
+They are not used by the algorithm yet, but may be verified to disentangle crossing levels in the future.
-For an index `i` the level name should match `str(ion[i])`.
+For a level index `i` the level name should match `str(ion[i])`.

 The following code gives an example measurement representation for a Pr<sup>3+</sup> ion: